 Creatives may not use Twitch logos or trademarks without Twitch’s prior consent and may not use Amazon logos or trademarks without Amazon’s prior consent.

 3.0 Prohibited Content, Products, and Services

-- Products that are marketed to children through messaging, imagery, or targeting.
+- Appealing to children due to messaging, imagery, or targeting

 - Games on the prohibited games list.